eml10n/l10ninfo/content/localization.md

 		"title": "JSON example"
 	}

-Do not translte the keys and only translate the values that should appear in the target language.
-In the above example, only the the values of `categories`, `description`, `tags`, and `title` should be translated and everything else should be kept the same.
+Do not translate the keys and only translate the values that should appear in the target language.
+In the above example, only the values of `categories`, `description`, `tags`, and `title` should be translated and everything else should be kept the same.
 And make sure you keep the translated front matter in the same format.
 If you are unsure, skip strings like this or ask the project managers to provide guidance.

 #### Don't translate everything in HTML elements

 HTML elements help internet browsers render a webpage.
-A link element usually written with HTML tag `<a>`:
+A link element is usually written with HTML tag `<a>`:

 	<a href="https://engagemedia.org/" title="EngageMedia">This is a link that you can click</a>